Spectrum-Staking/doublezero_latency/README.md

     -   Pings the IP to measure latency.
     -   Looks up the IP in the gossip data to find its associated validator identity public key.
     -   Checks if the identity public key is in the list of active validators.
+    -   Looks up geolocation using ip-api.com and adds city/country to CSV file.
 4.  **Generate CSV:** The results are compiled and saved to `dz_latency_result.csv`.